Camora0/Wasteland-Reborn/README.md

 #### Cleaning Fallout 4

 It is highly recommended to uninstall the game through Steam, delete the game folder, and reinstall it.
 It is also recommended to delete the `Fallout4` folder in `Documents/My Games/`.
+Note: Before doing so, make sure that you have backed up anything important as this folder typically contains save game files and .ini files used prior to the installation.

 #### Starting Fallout 4